phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 ```
 We can't just use normal labels here, as we need the table offset.
 We calculate this offset using the current address `$` and set the labels to this value using [equ].
 Now we can use `gdt64.data` instead of 16 and `gdt64.code` instead of 8 and these labels will still work if we modify the GDT.

 Now there is just one last step left to enter the true 64-bit mode: We need to load `cs` with `gdt64.code`.
 But we can't do it through `mov`.
 The only way to reload the code selector is a _far jump_ or a _far return_.
 These instructions work like a normal jump/return but change the code selector.
-We will use a far jump to a long mode label:
+We use a far jump to a long mode label:

 [equ]: http://www.nasm.us/doc/nasmdoc3.html#section-3.2.4